datashelter/documentation/docs/quickstart.md

 ```

 ## Enjoy 🚀

-We will take care of the rest for you.
-You can now relax and focus on your business.We will alert you if something goes wrong and we will keep your backups safe and secure.
+Relax and focus on your business while we handle your backups.
+We'll alert you of any issues and keep your backups safe and secure.